Calibrating Bayesian Generative Machine Learning for Bayesiamplification: Bayesian Continuous Normalizing Flows

 this algorithm handles high dimensional sampling for neural networks very efficiently and results in a high acceptance rate in a subsequent stochastic Metropolis-Hastings (MH) correction with acceptance probability

 for a large range of noise parameter settings.
+If the added noise $\sigma$ is low, the results remain close to the stochastic optimization without error estimates close to zero, but if the noise levels are high, the random walk through parameter space dominates and the algorithm does not converge to a sensible parameter values.
+This behaviour is masked by diminishing acceptance probabilities for very low and very high $\sigma$~\cite{bieringer2023adammcmc}.

 Both the inverse temperature parameter $\lambda$ and the noise parameter $\sigma$ tune the predicted uncertainties.
 In theory small $\lambda$ and high $\sigma$ will result in high error estimates, albeit in practice the dependence on the inverse temperatures is very weak.
 We thus limit ourselves to adapting the noise parameter to align the generated uncertainties.

 After an initial burn-in period, which can be skipped when initializing from a pretrained model, repeatedly saving the network parameters after gaps of length $l$ ensures approximately independent parameter samples.
 The set of sampled parameters